zero731/dsc-model-fit-linear-regression-lab-onl01-dtsc-ft-070620/README.md

 ## Perform stepwise selection

 The function for stepwise selection is copied below.
-Use this function provided on your preprocessed Boston Housing data.
+Use this provided function on your preprocessed Ames Housing data.

 ```python